juhp/dl-fedora/README.md

 A tool for downloading Fedora images.
 By default it targets the Workstation edition of Fedora.

-Usage example:
+Usage examples:

 `dl-fedora rawhide` : downloads the latest Fedora Rawhide Workstation Live iso

-`dl-fedora -e silverblue 33` : downloads Fedora 32 Silverblue iso
+`dl-fedora -e silverblue 33` : downloads the Fedora Silverblue iso

 `dl-fedora -e kde respin` : downloads the latest KDE Live respin